-There are a range of scoops on the market – some much better than others.
+There is a range of scoops on the market – some much better than others.
 The problem with some scoops is they suffer from over design.
 A good scoop should:

-- have a sharp edge for easily cutting into harded ice cream.
+- have a sharp edge for easy cutting into hardened ice cream.

 - be easy to clean.

 Let’s start with my favourite ice cream scoop, the dipper.
 It looks unassuming; the plain-looking cousin of the fancy mechanical release scoop.
 But looks can be deceiving.
 This scoop should be renamed “the beast” cause there’s nothing it can’t handle.
 It makes easy work of even the nastiest, iciest homemade ice cream!

 - This scoop is light and super comfortable to hold